sycao5/runManager-multipleRuns/README.md

   *  SQLite:  a high-reliability, embedded, zero-configuration, public-domain, SQL database engine.
 It is availabe at [SQLite homepage](https://www.sqlite.org).

-2. The  following open-source packages are used  in our demo project.
+2. The  following packages are used  in our demo project.
   *  [recordr](https://github.com/NCEAS/recordr)
   *  [matlab-dataone](https://github.com/DataONEorg/matlab-dataone/tree/ml-sqlite)